Are Larger Buildings a Bigger Legionella Risk?

 So, while size does matter when considering legionella risk, it should be viewed as a starting point, and just one piece of the risk management puzzle to consider.

 Expert legionella risk management support

-To find out more about our specialist risk management services including legionella risk assessments, training courses, UKAS water testing, and other risk management support services please contact us on 0161 877 0586 (Manchester) or 0203 637 47 48 (London).
+To find out more about our specialist risk management services including legionella risk assessments, training courses, UKAS water testing, and other risk management support services call us today on 0330 223 36 86 or get in touch here … contact us

 For additional information about legionella … here